What Is a Proportional Split Based on Income?

 What is a proportional split?

-A proportional split is a method for dividing shared expenses according to each partner’s share of the household income.
+A proportional split is a method of dividing shared expenses according to each person's share of the combined household income.

 Example: How a Proportional Split Works